How herpes got its stigma

 The history of the genital herpes stigma dates back a mere 30 years.
 Before then, the condition, which was first named by the Ancient Greeks, was well known to doctors – but it was not invested with the terror it commands today and the word herpes barely registered with the public.

 Two viruses are responsible for genital herpes and facial cold sores.
 They are called herpes simplex type 1 (HSV-1) and herpes simplex type 2 (HSV-2).
 Either virus may be caught in either place.

 The modern era of sexual health treatment in the UK began in 1917, with the passing of the Venereal Disease Act as millions of soldiers who had been mobilised during the First World War returned home and began to infect their partners with the ‘social diseases’ they had acquired.
 This led to a public-health crisis that terrified the government of the day, so a network of publicly funded clinics was set up.
 The Venereal Diseases Act of 1917 named syphilis, gonorrhoea and soft chancre (or chancroid) as dangerous diseases for which free treatment was to become compulsory.
 Genital herpes was not on the list.
 It was known to be common and self-limiting and was rightly considered to be no more significant than a facial cold sore.

 Little changed in the intervening 60 years.
 Public-health films were shown in cinemas to encourage fidelity and abstinence.
 They highlighted the horrors of syphilis and gonorrhoea while herpes was ignored.
 Indeed, genital herpes was so far below the radar that, as recently as 1975, the standard textbook for obstetric and gynaecological nursing did not even have the word herpes in the index.
-This omission would be unimaginable today.
+In the same year, research into “Psychological morbidity in a clinic of STDs” didn’t include patients diagnosed with genital herpes.
+These omissions would be unimaginable today.

 The role of antiviral drugs